 Local History Books

-The Parish Council has published four books by Scissett historian Leslie Robinson, who has had a life-long passion for local history.
+The Parish Council has published five books by the late Scissett historian Leslie Robinson, who had a life-long passion for local history.
 The titles available include:

 Remembering Marshall Mill £4.99

 Bagden Hall £8.99

 A Hand Loom Weaver – and his loom are difficult to part £5.99